KatanaGraph/katana/docs/doxygen/GraphOperationAPIs.md

 The Python wrapper for your operation will go in the Python package (in either the open or enterprise).
 The operation should appear in a subpackage of `katana`.
-The analytics appear in `katana.analytics`, and other categories of operation should consider the same convention.
+The analytics appear in `katana.local.analytics`, and other categories of operation should consider the same convention.
 Though if there is a reason to place them elsewhere that is fine.

 *Note:*